ibm-cloud-docs/openwhisk/openwhisk_actions.md

   }
 ```

-**Attention:** Swift actions that are run in a Linux environment is still in development, and {{site.data.keyword.openwhisk_short}} usually uses the latest available release, which is not necessarily stable.
+**Attention:** Swift Actions that are run in a Linux environment is still in development, and {{site.data.keyword.openwhisk_short}} usually uses the latest available release, which is not necessarily stable.
 In addition, the version of Swift that is used with {{site.data.keyword.openwhisk_short}} might be inconsistent with versions of Swift from stable releases of XCode on MacOS.

-### Package an action as a Swift executable
+### Package an Action as a Swift executable
 {: #openwhisk_actions_swift_zip}

 When you create an OpenWhisk Swift action with a Swift source file, it has to be compiled into a binary before the action is run.
 Once done, subsequent calls to the action are much faster until the container that holds your action is purged.
 This delay is known as the cold-start delay.